itsnotTalha/uiu_elms_watcher/README.md

 - sends a notification when a new assignment appears;
 - sends a due reminder at a custom lead time (60 minutes by default);
 - opens the exact announcement when clicked;
-- never asks for or stores the student's eLMS password;
 - detects a successful eLMS page load and starts checking automatically.